Skip to content

 About our pay gap (part time employees)

-The population of part time employees covered by the report is 19 employees: 42% male and 58% female.
+The population of part time employees covered by the report is 15 employees: 13% male and 87% female.

 About our pay gap (temporary contract employees)

-The population of temporary contract employees covered by the report is 33 employees: 48% male and 52% female.
+The population of temporary contract employees covered by the report is 32 employees: 56% male and 44% female.

-Our overall organisation numbers have grown by 11% since 2023.
+Our overall organisation numbers have grown by 8% since 2024.
 We have seen a significant overall change in the ratio of male to female colleagues, and this continues to be driven by the large volume of new roles being in professions which are not necessarily male dominated, such as customer service, finance, and marketing.
 Our traditional roles such as, driver, yard hands and field sales are still male dominated, and we struggle to attract women for these roles.
 We continue to promote and develop female leadership within the organisation and also at a senior management level, with an ambition to increase the ratios even further.

 Our pay quartiles: 2024

 The table below illustrates the gender distribution at Flogas across four equally sized quartiles ranked from lowest hourly rate to the highest hourly rate.
 Each quartile represents 1/4th of the total workforce and their actual pay over a 12 month’s period to the end of June 2024.
-Females are represented by the purple colour and blue represents male employees.
+Females are represented by the purple colour, and blue represents male employees.

 As our business grows, we are creating a range of new and more diverse roles and new career paths within existing departments.
-This year we were awarded the bronze accreditation from the Irish Centre for Diversity and continue to make investments in our recruitment strategy, focusing on STEM careers and hiring more females into the workforce in senior management roles.
+This year we were awarded the silver accreditation from the Irish Centre for Diversity and continue to make investments in our recruitment strategy, focusing on STEM careers and hiring more females into the workforce in senior management roles.

 Our focus for the next year